 Sculptor Jeffrey Bernard is being remembered as a major contributor to Ashland’s art and history over the past four decades, with much fanfare for his restoration of Lithia Park’s Perozzi Fountain and the Abraham Lincoln statue.

-After a short decline, Bernard, 69, died on Aug.
-20 of amyotrophic lateral sclerosis (ALS), Lou Gehrig's disease.
+After a short decline, Bernard, 69, died of on Aug.
+20 of amyotrophic lateral sclerosis (ALS), Lou Gehrig’s disease.

 “He skied Mt.
 Ashland from the opening bell to closing time,” said his wife Debbie Hansen-Bernard.
 “He was a kite-flying, marble sculpting, roller-blading, sky-diving, boat-building, fly-fishing son of a gun.”

 Bernard was a true Renaissance man who mastered sculpting in Italy, boat-building in Utrect in the Netherlands, loved carpentry, sailing, hiking in the mountains and fly-fishing with his son Brandon, she said.

 Reminiscing at their 20-acre Little Creek Ranch off Siskiyou Boulevard, she notes, “He would master one thing and move onto the next.
 He could think out any problem and would draw plans and put it together.
 He just had one of those brains.”

 A native of the Boston area, Bernard was offered scholarships to Harvard and Yale, choosing the latter, graduating in 1970.
 He earned a Master of Arts in Teaching at Reed College the following year, then learned to build teak and mahogany sailboats in the Netherlands, soon branching into a sculpting apprenticeship, shifting to Italy in 1978.